 The main simulation challenge in non-finite-volume topological manifolds is to handle the edge effects where the simulation transitions from the unresolved to the resolved volume.
 The original spherical \StePS algorithm addressed this in \Rcube by compactifying space via the inverse stereographic projection.
-In \SoneRtwo topological manifold, we apply the same technique in two dimensions to the non-compact $(x,y)$ directions.
+In \SoneRtwo topological manifold, we applied the same technique in two dimensions to the non-compact $(x,y)$ directions.

 The inverse stereographic projection is a bijection between the compact $n$-sphere $\mathrm{S}^n$ and $\mathbb{R}^n$ (excluding the projection point $\mathrm{Q}$).
-Here we compactify $\mathbb{R}^2$ to $\mathrm{S}^2$ and work in cylindrical coordinates $(\varrho,\varphi,z)$.
+Here, we compactify $\mathbb{R}^2$ to $\mathrm{S}^2$ and work in cylindrical coordinates $(\varrho,\varphi,z)$.
 Only the radial coordinate $\varrho=\sqrt{x^2+y^2}$ is transformed as

-where $D_s$ is the diameter of the $\mathrm{S}^2$ sphere used in the mapping, and $\omega \in [0,\pi)$ is the new compact coordinate.
+where $D_s$ is the diameter of the $\mathrm{S}^2$ sphere used in the mapping and $\omega \in [0,\pi)$ is the new compact coordinate.
 The point $\omega\to\pi$ corresponds to $\varrho\to\infty$ and is excluded from the finite computational domain.
 This corresponds to the last volume element around $\mathrm{Q}$.
 Next, we tessellate the compactified domain uniformly in the coordinates $(\omega,\varphi,z)$.
-To avoid excessively steep variations in the non-compact resolution, we enforce a constant mass resolution inside a cylindrical core $\omega < \omega_c$, where $\omega_c$ is the maximum compact coordinate for which constant mass resolution is maintained.
-We then place a single particle at a random location in each compact cell and assign it a mass $m_i = \bar{\rho}\,V_i$, where $\bar{\rho}$ is the mean comoving density and $V_i$ is the corresponding cell volume in the non-compact $(\varrho,\varphi,z)$ coordinates.
+To avoid excessively steep variations in the non-compact resolution, we enforced a constant mass resolution inside a cylindrical core $\omega < \omega_c$, where $\omega_c$ is the maximum compact coordinate for which constant mass resolution is maintained.
+We then placed a single particle at a random location in each compact cell and assigned it a mass of $m_i = \bar{\rho}\,V_i$, where $\bar{\rho}$ is the mean comoving density and $V_i$ is the corresponding cell volume in the non-compact $(\varrho,\varphi,z)$ coordinates.
 This ensures that the compact-to-physical Jacobian of the inverse stereographic map is properly accounted for.
-Once the sample particles are prepared, we transform the compact radius back to the non-compact radius using
+Once the sample particles are prepared, we transform the compact radius back to the non-compact radius using a stereographic projection,